Towards Interpretable Mental Health Analysis with Large Language Models: Results and Analysis

-\paragraph{Emotion-enhanced Prompting.} We further test multi-grained multi-form emotion-enhanced prompts on all datasets.
-Firstly, we infuse the distantly supervised sentiment information from the lexicon VADER and NRC EmoLex.
-Surprisingly, we notice that ChatGPT$_{V}$ and ChatGPT$_{N\_sen}$ perform worse than ChatGPT$_{ZS}$ on most datasets, showing that these prompts are not effective in enhancing the performance of ChatGPT with the sentiment information from lexicon VADER and NRC EmoLex.
-A possible reason is that a coarse-grained sentiment classification based on the two lexicons cannot describe complex emotions expressed in the posts.
-We believe it requires more accurate emotional information to improve performance.
-Based on this, we incorporate fine-grained emotion labels from NRC EmoLex into the zero-shot prompt.
+\paragraph{Emotion-enhanced Prompting.} We further test ChatGPT with emotion-enhanced prompts on all datasets.
+Firstly, with the sentiment information from the lexicon VADER and NRC EmoLex, we notice that ChatGPT$_{V}$ and ChatGPT$_{N\_sen}$ perform worse than ChatGPT$_{ZS}$ on most datasets, showing that these prompts are not effective in enhancing model performance.
+A possible reason is that the coarse-grained sentiment classifications based on the two lexicons cannot describe complex emotions expressed in the posts.
+Therefore, we incorporate fine-grained emotion labels from NRC EmoLex into the zero-shot prompt.
 The results show that ChatGPT$_{N\_emo}$ outperforms ChatGPT$_{N\_sen}$ on most datasets, especially on CAMS (a 7.89\% improvement).
-However, ChatGPT$_{N\_emo}$ still underperforms ChatGPT$_{ZS}$ on most datasets.
-This may be because both coarse-grained sentiment and fine-grained emotion labels from the two lexicons are not accurate enough and misguide ChatGPT, since multiple emotions can co-exist in a post.
-We consider it may require a more flexible way of integrating emotional cues for guiding ChatGPT.
-Therefore, we explore the unsupervised emotion-enhanced prompts using the CoT process to inspire the emotion-related reasoning of ChatGPT.
-As a result, ChatGPT$_{CoT\_emo}$ outperforms all other prompt-based methods on most datasets.
-For example, ChatGPT$_{CoT\_emo}$ achieves 42.29\% on CAMS, which outperforms ChatGPT$_{ZS}$ by 8.44\% and yields comparable performance with the strong PLM-based methods.
-It proves that emotion-enhanced CoT prompting is an effective method of leveraging emotional cues to enhance the ability of ChatGPT on mental health analysis.
+However, ChatGPT$_{N\_emo}$ still underperforms ChatGPT$_{ZS}$ on most datasets, possibly because lexicon-based emotion labels are still not accurate in representing multiple emotions that co-exist in a post, especially in datasets with rich content, such as CLPsych15 and DR. Therefore, we explore the more flexible unsupervised emotion-enhanced prompts with CoT.
+As a result, ChatGPT$_{CoT\_emo}$ outperforms all other zero-shot methods on most datasets, which proves that emotion-enhanced CoT prompting is effective for mental health analysis.
+Finally, with few-shot expert-written examples, ChatGPT$_{CoT\_emo\_FS}$ significantly outperforms all zero-shot methods on all datasets, especially in complex-task datasets: t-sid 16.24\% improvement, SAD 6.88\% improvement, and CAMS 3.7\% improvement (very approaching state-of-the-art supervised method).
+These encouraging results show that in-context learning is effective in calibrating LLM's decision boundaries for complex and subjective tasks in mental health analysis.
+We provide case studies in Appendix \ref{explain_emotion}.